wwoods/job_stream/README.md

 ##<a name="recent-changelog"></a>Recent Changelog

+* 2014-12-26 - Finished up job_stream.inline, the more intuitive way to
+  parallelize using job_stream.
+Minor bug fixes, working on README.
+Need to curate everything and fix the final test_pipes.py test that is failing before redeploying to PyPI
 * 2014-12-23 - Embedded yaml-cpp into job_stream's source to ease compilation.
   Bumped PyPI to 0.1.3.
 * 2014-12-22 - Finished python support (initial version, anyway).
 Supports